ionalexaai/emailscraper/readme.md

 A simple yet effective Python crawler that will crawl a domain for it's links on the main page, visit each one and look for emails.
 This helps when an email is posted on a different page like Contact, About, etc.

 ## Usage
-Any inputs shall go into the config.py file.
+Any inputs shall go into the `config.py` file.
 The script takes a hosts file.
 Default Thread Number is 10 and can be increased.
-After setup, run main.py
+After setup, run `python main.py`
 Results will be in the results folder.
 Any error logs in the logs folder.

 ## Contact